bradypp/personal-website/src/content/home/about/index.md

     - Git & GitHub
 ---

 Hello!
-I'm Paul, a full-stack web developer based in Manchester, UK.
+I'm Paul, a full-stack developer based in Manchester, UK.

 I take great satisfaction in successfully building, deploying and maintaining quality websites and applications and love the constant learning and problem solving that comes with it.
 My main goal as a developer is to build pixel-perfect products that feel smooth and are scalable and efficient under the hood.